 - Preheat oven to 350 degrees.

 - Spread out your beef steaks on a clean work surface.
 Coat each with a thin layer of German mustard.
 Lay a bacon slice on each one.
-Top with the pickles and onions leaving the last couple of inches free of any.
+Top with the pickles and onions, leaving the last couple of inches free of any.

 - Heat the butter and vegetable oil in a large ovenproof skillet over medium heat.
 Brown the rolls on all sides.
-Add 1 cup beef broth and pickle juice.
+Add 1 cup of beef broth and pickle juice.

 - Cover the skillet with aluminum foil and bake for 1 1/2 -2 hours.
 Remove the rouladen from the skillet and plate.